Visit the Abbey of the Arts online retreat platform to access your programs:

 Read More

-Word for Today: Resilience By staying present to the discomfort of life we grow in our resilience and our ability to recover from the deep wounds that life will offer us. —Christine Valters Paintner, The Soul of a Pilgrim: Eight Practices for the Journey Within Reflective Question: Can you embrace all the vulnerable places inside yourself, and in the process grow in compassion for both yourself and others?
+Word for Today: Inner Landscape While some physical places and landscapes feel more like home to us, ultimately it is in service to us discovering the primal home within each one of us. —Christine Valters Paintner, The Soul of a Pilgrim: Eight Practices for the Journey Within Reflective Question: What would it be like to move through the world and, no matter where you found yourself, to recognize yourself as fully at home?
 Next steps: Let the word, quote, and question inspire your creative practice (Download the list of daily words here.)
 Use the hashtag #soulofapilgrim when sharing on social media.
-Join the Holy Disorder of Dancing Monks Facebook group to
+Join the Holy Disorder of Dancing Monks Facebook group

 Read More